What do you say to women in your church when they wrestle body image issues?

 2. Second, encourage them to study God’s love for them and to wake up each morning and spend time with Him first.
 Tell them that losing fifteen or fifty pounds will not change God’s love for them, because he has accepted them just as they are and He loves them beyond what they measure!

 Body image is a huge issue for women in our churches.
-According to most studies, some 91% of women are affected–and even Christian women are not exempt from this struggle.
-You may also want to consider planning a body image women’s event for your church!
-You can invite me to come speak or you can use some of the blog posts on Compared to Who? and have discussion groups around them.
+According to most studies, some 91% of women are affected.
+Christian women are not exempt from this struggle.
+You may also consider planning a body image women’s event for your church!

-Remember to keep the focus on Jesus and self-forgetfulness–not on encouraging the women that they are “enough”–rather encouraging them that we all need Jesus!
+Remember to keep the focus on Jesus and self-forgetfulness!
+Encouraging the women that they are “enough” always falls flat.
+We are only enough through Jesus.
+We all need him.

 There is great hope for the women in your church to find freedom from their body image issues.
 But, they need your help!